 Bartłomiej Bednarowicz, PhD Researcher at the Faculty of Law of the University of Antwerp

 Last week, the European Parliament approved the Directive on Transparent and Predictable Working Conditions in the European Union, which interestingly is the very first legally binding instrument that has been fleshed out from the European Pillar of Social Rights (EPSR) proclaimed by the European Commission, European Parliament and the Council in 2017.
+[Update: the Directive was published in the EU Official Journal in July 2019]

 In short, the Pillar, which consists of a set of 20 principles and rights, is to serve as a way to deliver new and more effective rights to the citizens in 3 main categories: equal opportunities and access to the labour market, fair working conditions and social protection and inclusion.
 It is designed as ‘a compass for a renewed process of upward convergence towards the future of social Europe’.
 However, it lacks any solid enforceability vis-à-vis the Member States, so at least for the time being it is more of symbolic value, yet with a fully-fledged boosting potential to become a catalyst for the Court of Justice while interpreting the Directive on Transparent and Predictable Working Conditions.